danpopp/debeefed/README.md

 #####Description#####

-This is a tiny little Chromium/Chrome extension to scan for XSS framework tools commonly employed during pentests, phishing, and script kiddy antics.
+This is a tiny little Chromium/Chrome extension to scan for XSS framework tools commonly employed during pentests, phishing attacks, and script kiddy antics.
 This rough-cut version v1.0.0 only detects Xenontix and BeEF, however; in theory, it could be expanded to discover other nasties as well, such as the Angler exploit kit, etc.

 #####Under the Hood#####